 Intermediate Drama is a continuation of the foundational principles studied in Beginning Drama, with the ultimate goal of applying those principles to master stage performance in preparation for Advanced Drama.
 This class is a performance-oriented, project-based class.
 The curriculum includes performing, writing & directing monologues, scenes and ensemble scripts.
-Students will work consistently, in and out of class, to achieve or exceed their desired potential.
-Most importantly, this class is meant to train and prepare students who are serious about acting.
-It is assumed that all students are prepared to work in a disciplined and professional manner.

 Advanced Drama is a performance-oriented, project-based class focused on the application of theatrical stage and performance principles, including performing, writing & directing monologues, duets and ensemble scripts.
 Students will work consistently, in and out of class, to achieve or exceed their desired potential.
 Most importantly, this class is meant to train and prepare students who are serious about acting.
 It is assumed that all students have mastered the basic elements of stage, and are prepared to work in a disciplined and professional manner.